We've Moved (Upstairs)

 Even though marriages still fall apart, the divorce rate in Australia is trending down, reaching a significant low at 1.9 per cent in 2016.

-Knowing your neighbourhood family law lawyer is always a good thing.
+Knowing a family lawyer near you is always a good thing.
 You never know when you will need someone to defend your rights in the case of the unforeseen.

 A good family law attorney who knows their family law can help you in love, marriage, and divorce.

 Here's a look at the state of divorce and marriage in Queensland and Australia at large for 2018: